orchidsoftware/orchid.software/docs/en/docs/field.md

     ->help('Event for free');
 ```

+The `value` attribute determines the value that will be sent to the server when the checkbox is checked.
+The `title` attribute provides a label for the checkbox, and the `placeholder` attribute can be used to provide a default value or a short description.
+The `help` attribute can be used to provide additional context or instructions for the user.

-By default, browsers do not send the value of an unselected field.
-This complicates the installation of simple Boolean types.
-To solve this, there is a separate method in which the value `false` will be sent:
+By default, browsers do not send the value of an unchecked checkbox when the form is submitted.
+This can make it difficult to use checkboxes with simple Boolean values.
+To solve this problem, you can use the `sendTrueOrFalse()` method, which will send the value `false` to the server when the checkbox is unchecked:

 ```php
 CheckBox::make('enabled')
     ->sendTrueOrFalse();
 ```

+This can be useful for ensuring that the server receives a clear indication of the state of the checkbox.

 ## Select

-Simple selection from an array list:
+The select field is a form element that allows the user to choose an option from a dropdown list.
+It is useful for presenting a limited set of options and allowing the user to make a selection.

+To create a select field, you can use the `Select` class:

 ```php
 Select::make('select')